ionic-team/capacitor/site/docs-md/ios/index.md

 Building iOS apps requires some iOS development dependencies to be installed, including Xcode 9 and the Xcode command line tools.

-Note: It's possible to develop and build iOS apps without a mac, such as by using Ionic Pro's Package service.
+Note: It's possible to develop and build iOS apps without a mac, such as by using Ionic Appflow's Package service.
 Consult your service of choice for more information.

 ### Creating iOS App